A Look at the Future of Home-Based Education

 could be viewed as necessary components of the learning process.

-On the other side, small support structure for parents might be established,
+On the other side, a small support structure for parents might be established,

 such as taking turns watching lesson videos with their children and